On this page

 - Known relatives or associates

 Business phone numbers and professional contact information are more consistently indexed than personal cell numbers.
-If the person you are searching for is a business owner, licensed professional, or holds a position that involves public-facing contact, professional directories or licensing records may surface a direct number more reliably than a consumer people-search.
+If the person holds a professional license, owns a business, or has a public-facing role, professional directories or licensing records may surface a direct number more reliably than a consumer people-search.
 Our public record search guide covers where professional licensing records fit into the broader research framework.

 When public records help with phone number searches

-| Record type | How it helps |
+| Record type | How it helps | Reliability |

-| Court records | Civil filings occasionally include phone numbers as contact information in the document |
+| Court records | Civil filings occasionally include phone numbers as contact information | Uneven — not all filings include contact numbers |

-| Public records (general) | Professional licensing filings sometimes include a phone number for the licensee |
+| Professional licensing | Licensing filings sometimes include a phone number for the licensee | Better for licensed professionals in public-facing roles |

-| Criminal records | Arrest and booking records sometimes include a contact number recorded at intake |
+| Arrest records | Booking records sometimes include a contact number recorded at intake | Varies by jurisdiction and how old the record is |

-| People-search aggregators | Surface numbers associated with prior addresses and identity records — coverage is uneven but often the most practical starting point |
+| People-search aggregators | Surface numbers associated with prior identity records and address history | Most practical starting point for cell numbers |

 The address is often the better anchor